 Engine “blow-by” is combustion gas that has seeped past the engine’s pistons and into the crankcase.
-Some blow-by is normal, but too much can harm the motor due to increased internal pressure.
+Some blow-by is normal, but excessive can harm the motor due to increased internal pressure.

 Thankfully, the closed crankcase ventilation (CCV) system helps lower the pressure by dispersing it into the atmosphere or rerouting it back into the engine.